adeljck/Finder/README_en.md

 - `-o <file>`: Write results to the specified file (UTF-8, no BOM).
 If not set, a timestamped file `result_YYYYMMDD_HHMMSS.csv` is created in the current directory.
 - `-norec`: Non-recursive.
 Only scan the current directory level.
 - `-followsymlink`: Follow symbolic links/reparse points when recursing (off by default to avoid loops).
 - `-k <kw1,kw2,...>`: Comma-separated keywords (case-insensitive).
-If not specified, defaults to `vpn,password,passwd,pwd,account,账户,密码`.
+If not specified, defaults to `vpn,password,passwd,pwd,account,账户,密码,账号,台账,服务器`.
 - `-all`: Scan all available drives (fixed/removable) without specifying paths.
+- `-nonntfs`: Allow traversal of non-NTFS volumes.
+By default, non-NTFS roots (FAT32/exFAT/network) are skipped; with this flag they are scanned like NTFS.
 - `--debug`: Print every CSV hit to the console (by default only the total count is printed).
 - `--debug-denied`: When access is denied for a directory, print `DENIED: <path>` to the console.